 Biology, General - Master Programme

 The general Master´s programme in Biology gives you an opportunity to design a personal study plan.
-You choose from around 30 advanced courses in biology.
-We have excellent facilities for laboratory work and conducting field experiments.
-Field trips and laboratory work are integral parts of the majority of our biology courses at Lund University.
+You choose from around 30 second cycle courses in biology.
+Field trips and laboratory work are integated parts of the majority of the biology courses at Lund University, with excellent facilities.

 Special features of the programme:

-- Broad range of courses covering subjects from cell and molecular biology to organismic biology and ecology
+- Broad range of courses covering subjects from cell biology to organismic biology, ecology and evolution

-- Extensive experience in offering courses in English and well developed student exchange programmes
+- Long experience in offering courses in English and well developed student exchange programmes

 - Integration of theoretical analyses with strong training of laboratory skills and field work